 Selecting the right model for your home may appear like a large task, but our heating and cooling pros at Street Heating and Cooling can offer assistance.
 We’ll begin with a no-obligation meeting to discuss your needs before providing you with a free estimate.
 We’ll also discuss any special offers, rebates and financing you might qualify for.

-Here’s about how much you can plan to spend when you’re getting a ductless mini-split.
+Here’s about how much you can expect to be responsible for when you’re installing a ductless mini-split.

-Average Cost for Mini-Split Installation
+Estimated Cost for Mini-Split Installation

-One of the most often installed sizes is a 12,000 BTU mini-split.
-This will heat and cool approximately 450–550 square feet, or roughly the size of a studio apartment.
+One of the most frequently installed sizes is a 12,000 BTU mini-split.
+This will heat and cool about 450–550 square feet, or roughly the size of a studio apartment.

 - Installing a concrete area for the outdoor condenser, $75–$300.

 - Upgrading the electrical panel, $1,200.
 This might be needed if you have an older residence.

 Installing an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
 The mini-split tax credit is $300 for certain systems installed at your home through December 31, 2021.
 We suggest chatting with your tax professional for more details.